What Is Comedone Extraction, and Should You Do It?

 - Cystic acne lesions (not appropriate for comedone extraction): These include nodules and cysts (large, red, painful lesions over 5 mm in diameter).
 Performing comedone extraction on these lesions is a very bad idea because it will likely lead to scarring.
 Instead, make an appointment for a cortisone shot with your doctor.

 Note: If you have a mix of different types of acne lesions, comedone extraction can be performed just on the non-inflammatory lesions.

 Professionals who perform comedone extraction include:

-- Dermatologists/Nurses: Many dermatologists or nurses in a dermatologist's office perform comedone extraction as a stand-alone procedure or together with other acne treatments.
+- Dermatologists and nurses: Dermatologists or nurses in a dermatologist's office perform comedone extraction as a stand-alone procedure or together with other procedures such as cryotherapy.